InTimeTecGitHub/offlineTs/README.md

 })
 export class SampleObserver {
     state: number = 0;

-    //this ObserverId must be unique for each instance.
-    //it will be used to resolve the Observer. get ObserverId(): string {
-        return "sample";
-    }
     //this function will be called when state of the system changes. updateState() {
         this.state = 999;